Saturday, January 22, 2011

 A fast discussion ensued.
 Several of the men were not too happy at the possibility of having to shoot fellow of Jews.
 Finally those who wished were allowed to remain in the camp to guard it.
 The remainder were issued with rifles and sten-guns and rushed to various strategic points.
 I was on a mobile patrol with six or seven others.
 I believe that we were all praying that nothing would happen, but we were equally determined to do our duty and to allow no nonsense.

-Mockie was on the truck with me.
+Mockie [Shachat] was on the truck with me.
 He had arrived from South Africa recently and we had become good friends.
 He was inclined to be serious and thoughtful at times and pondered over many weighty problems.
 That night conflict was waging in his heart and soul.
 I could read the pain and doubt in his blue eyes.
-I sympathised with him but not in a maudlin way.
+I sympathized with him but not in a maudlin way.
 “I hope we don’t have to shoot any Jews.
 This old struggle between the Haganah and the Irgun is not our concern.
 Let the Palestinians settle their own problems.
 I came to fight Arabs and not Jews.”

 We discussed the matter ‘ad nauseam’ as we raced up and down through the night.
 Our task was to tour various war factories and ammunition dumps to see that they were safe.
 An additional task was to patrol areas near Irgun strongholds lest they be up to mischief.
 Every vehicle we encountered we stopped and searched while a battery of arms was trained at the occupants.
 Fingers on the trigger, we had a prayer on our lips.
 It was a tiring task and mentally agonising.
 Day-break brought no relief.
 Fighting had broken out at Kfar Witkin where the Irgun had tried to unload the arms and a few men had been killed on each side.
 The ship sailed to Tel Aviv where government artillery set it on fire.